 - Rurban Revolution - a new £800,000 project, funded by the Global Food Security Programme with support from BBSRC, ESRC, NERC and The Scottish Government, considering how we could transform UK food production by radically upscaling fruit and veg growing in our towns and cities, and whether urban agriculture would make us, and our environment, healthier.
-This project crosses several Pentland Centre research priorities, including Soils and sustainable land use and Food, water, energy and business.
+The PI for this project is Dr Jess Davies, and it crosses several Pentland Centre research priorities, including Soils and sustainable land use, Sustainable Cities and Food, water, energy and business.

 - CropBooster-P is a €3m EU-funded project focused on scoping the potential for boosting global crop yields for food & nutritional security and fueling a bioeconomy.
 Coordinated by Wageningen Research, Dr Jess Davies leads a work package that focuses on the environmental, economic and social consequences of crop boosting technologies on the horizon.